If you find yourself looking for a new set of pistol sights, you may be interested in this Ameriglo Agent Night Sights review.

 EDITOR’S NOTE: Replacing handgun sights is particular to the manufacturer of the handgun you have.
 Make sure that any work on a firearm is completed only when the firearm has been safely unloaded, double-checked (preferably by another person), and absent of the presence of ammunition in the work area.
 The Cardinal Rules of Firearm Safety still apply even when working on an unloaded firearm.
 Follow the handgun and sight manufacturer’s instructions to ensure the work is done safely and properly.

 The Glock front sight tool can be picked up rather inexpensively from a number of vendors, and there are several options.
 We purchased the Fixxxer Glock front sight tool and have been very happy with our selection.
-Glock used to have the patent on their rear-sight tool, making the acquisition rather expensive.
-However, there are now several manufacturer’s making a viable Glock rear-sight tool.
+Glock used to have the patent on its rear-sight tool, making the acquisition rather expensive.
+However, there are now several manufacturers making a viable Glock rear-sight tool.

 Regardless, we were able to knock out the front sight in due time.
 We recommend cleaning the sight notch area before mounting the new sight.
 We accomplished this with some Q-tips and a little Frog Lube gun oil (use the liquid and not the paste).
 Make sure to only leave a light oil coating, or you may face some difficulties mounting the Ameriglo front sight that uses a screw-in hex bolt design.